-Final Cover 12.7
+12.7 Final Cover

 A progressive final cover placement program will be utilized throughout development of the site in order to maximize surface water runoff, thereby reducing the amount of infiltration into the landfill area and consequently minimizing leachate generation.
 Final cover will be progressively placed over all areas of the landfill that have reached final contours.
 The final cover will be constructed with a 0.85 m soil layer overlain by a 0.15 m layer of soil capable of sustaining vegetation.
-The intention is that the final cover be seeded with appropriate local seed.
-Any change to this would be described in a future closure plan.

-Environmental Monitoring (Public Liaison) Committee 12.8
+12.8 Environmental Monitoring (Public Liaison) Committee